 ABCMouse has great learning path activities

 Each ABCmouse.com learning path game is short, so as not to overwhelm or get daunting.
-The games alternate in type – some are pop the balloons when you see a named letter, number, or word.
+The games alternate in type – some games are to pop the balloons when you see a named letter, number, or word.
 Other games use animals, like Elephants spraying with trunks.

 There’s the learn-at-home classroom, a learning path full of activities, math games, and a storytime library!

 Sometimes the game is a puzzle with pieces you drag around.
 The world and screen change depending on if you’re in the desert or the sea.
 Or a snowy field.

 Your child can trace letters or match words with their starting letter.
 Your child can listen to a story for read-aloud time.
 All this can happen while you’re on conference calls for work.